wallacebilly1/mmm-2401/README.md

 We will be querying the FoodData Central API with an ingredient to retrieve a list of the ten most relevant foods that include that ingredient.

+## Assessment Instructions

-First, sign up for an api key here: https://fdc.nal.usda.gov/api-key-signup.html
+First, sign up for an API key here: https://fdc.nal.usda.gov/api-key-signup.html

 The documentation for the API can be found here: https://fdc.nal.usda.gov/api-guide.html

+Familiarize yourself with the API - set up some sample requests in Postman, and you may want to set up your API Key Credentials in this repository, install any gems you'll use, etc.

-Make sure you take the time to read the documentation carefully.
-Remember, we want to get a list of foods that contain an ingredient.
+When the mid-mod assessment starts, your instructors will send you a user story.
+It will be your job to complete that user story within the 2-hr timeframe.
+Therefore, make sure you take the time to read the API documentation carefully.